Lawsuit filed over fatal Army helicopter crash in Maryland

-The wrongful death and product liability lawsuit was filed in state court in Hartford by Spc.
+The wrongful death and product liability lawsuit was filed in state court in Hartford, Connecticut, by Spc.
 Jeremy Tomlin’s wife, Jessica; Capt.
 Terikazu Onoda and his wife; and Chief Warrant Officer Christopher Nicholas.
 The suit seeks unspecified monetary damages.

 The Black Hawk UH-60 crashed into a golf course in Leonardtown, Maryland, on April 17, 2017, about 60 miles (100 kilometers) southeast of Washington.
 The helicopter was one of three on a training mission.